guyabel/tidycat/README.md

 non-default contrasts such as `contr.helmert()` and when one or more model parameters are rank deficient.
 It also only supports a limited range of models; `lm()` or `glm()` should be fine.
-For more complex cases, or an alternative method do create great coefficient plots, see the `ggcoef_model()` function in the [GGally](https://ggobi.github.io/ggally/reference/ggcoef_model.html) package, which went through a major upgrade around the same time as I
+For more complex cases, or an alternative method to create great coefficient plots, see the `ggcoef_model()` function in the [GGally](https://ggobi.github.io/ggally/reference/ggcoef_model.html) package, which went through a major upgrade around the same time as I